MicrosoftDocs/win32-pr.it-it/desktop-src/direct3d9/d3dxfloat32to16array.md

 Tipo: **[ **D3DXFLOAT16**](d3dxfloat16.md)\***

-Puntatore a una matrice di float a 16 bit.
+Puntatore a una matrice di valori float a 16 bit.

 ## <a name="requirements"></a>Requisiti